bzminer/bzminer/README.md

   Every flag here is RIG-WIDE: it takes the device away from every algorithm the rig mines.
 To take it away from ONE algorithm of several, put the algorithm's number on the flag (--cpu2 0, --devices2 !1) - see Configuration.
-  --nvidia / --amd / --intel / --cpu [0|1]
+  --nvidia / --amd / --intel / --cpu [0]
                           Which device TYPES may mine.
-With no value the flag is an
-                          ALLOWLIST: naming any type means only the named types mine (`--nvidia --cpu` = NVIDIA and the CPU, nothing else).
-With a value it sets just that type (`--amd 0` turns AMD off and leaves the rest alone).
+NAMING a type is an ALLOWLIST: only the named types mine (`--nvidia --cpu` = NVIDIA and the CPU, nothing else; `--amd` = AMD only, so the CPU stops).
+A value of 1 changes nothing - `--amd 1` is `--amd`.
+Only 0
+                          DENIES: `--amd 0` turns AMD off and leaves the rest alone.
                           No flags at all = mine everything --devices <list>        Which GPUs mine, by device number or pci id (comma or space separated).
 Bare entries are an ALLOWLIST - only those mine - and '!' entries a DENYLIST; the two cannot be mixed: